Daily Living Aids

 Tips & Tricks

-Wet the suction cups before pressing the plate down — moisture creates a much stronger seal than dry rubber.
 Position the scoop wall on the side AWAY from your dominant hand so you push food toward it as you scoop.
-Combined with a rocker knife, a Dycem mat, and built-up utensils, the scoop plate is the foundation of a one-handed eating setup.
+If the plate slides on the table, set it on a Dycem mat for grip.
+Combined with a Nelson knife, a Dycem mat, and built-up utensils, the scoop plate is the foundation of a one-handed eating setup.

 Common Mistakes